rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 would remain unsafe would be the `_not_atomic()` operations, which more closely reflects the reality of the situation.

-## Full atomics vocabulary vs hardware semantics
+## Full atomics vocabulary vs sticking with hardware semantics
 [atomics-vs-hardware]: #atomics-vs-hardware

-Currently, this RFC basically proposes exposing a volatile version of every atomic operation supported by Rust for maximal expressive power, and I could definitely find uses for the new possibilities that this opens in IPC scenarios.
+Currently, this RFC basically proposes exposing a volatile version of every atomic operation supported by Rust for maximal expressive power, which opens new possibilities for shared-memory interprocess communication.

 But it could also be argued that this distracts us from volatile's main purpose of generating a stream of simple hardware instructions without using inline